 --data '{"prompt": "Tell me about yourself?"}'

-TensorRT-LLM is one of the top performing inference frameworks on the market and especially if you know details about your expected future workloads.
-You should now have a low latency endpoint with high throughput that can auto-scale to tens of thousands of inferences all while only paying for the compute you use.
+TensorRT-LLM is one of the top-performing inference frameworks, especially when you know your expected workload details.
+You now have a low-latency endpoint with high throughput that can auto-scale to tens of thousands of inferences while only paying for the compute you use.

 To view the final version of the code, you can look here.